bookgenesis/bkgen/docs/BookGenesis-Launch-Plan.md

 ## Beta 1 — Subscriptions

-**I want to be able to do all of my ebook production through my bookgenesis.com account, and I'm ready to pay for that service.**
+**User: “I want to be able to do all of my ebook production through my bookgenesis.com account, and I'm ready to pay for that service.”**

 In order to enable higher-order use of the service, subscriptions will need to be enabled.
 This is also a good moment at which to create the first beta, signifying feature-complete for v.
 1.0.0.
 Subscriptions require payment processing (through Stripe), subscription management, and resource management.

 ## Beta 2…N — ?

-**I want the service to do Y that it doesn't do, and that feature is a must-have for me to use it.**
+**User: I want the service to do Y that it doesn't do, and that feature is a must-have for me to use it.**

 We don't yet know exactly what users are going to want in the first release version of the product, but we need to be prepared to respond to their requests in a timely way!